Is Grammarly the Best Online Grammar Checker?

 Basic Grammar, Spelling, and Punctuation Checks.

 This is the feature that Grammarly is most renowned for, and is the one feature in this list that’s available in the free version.
-As I mentioned earlier, it reads your text on the fly, as you write, and makes recommendations which you can either accept or ignore.
+As I mentioned earlier, it reads your text on the fly, as you write, and makes recommendations that you can either accept or ignore.
 You can set your preferences as to whether you want Grammarly to operate in en-us, en-uk, or en-au.
 I’m in Australia, so I have it set for standard Aussie spelling.
 When I write a post targeting US visitors, it highlights any US spelling I enter. (color, realize, etc)

 I personally tend to accept about 90% of the recommendations.
 The things I mostly disregard the program on are commas.
 I tend to write longer sentences and I’ll often break them up using commas, dashes, semi-colons etc. I know it’s not always grammatically correct but it gives my work the flow that I like.
+Long live the Oxford Comma!

 I made a quick video here, to show just how easy it is to use Grammarly.